-PH Adminssions and Continued Occupancy Policy Effective: 10/01/20222023 policy and understand that if they are not exempt, failure to comply with the community service requirement will result in a nonrenewal of their lease; and

-- Declare if they are exempt.
+- policy and understand that if they are not exempt, failure to comply with the community service requirement will result in a nonrenewal of their lease; and - Declare if they are exempt.
 If exempt, they must complete the Exemption Form (Exhibit 11-3) and provide documentation of the exemption. - Upon written notice from the PHA, nonexempt family members must present complete documentation of activities performed during the applicable lease term.
-This documentation will include places for signatures of supervisors, instructors, or counselors, certifying to the number of hours contributed. - If a family member is found to be noncompliant at the end of the 12-month lease term, he or shethey, and the head of household, will be required to sign an agreement with the housing authority to make up the deficient hours over the next twelve (12) month period, or the lease will be terminated. - 4.
-Change in exempt status: - If, during the twelve (12) month lease period, a nonexempt person becomes exempt, it is his or hertheir responsibility to report this to the PHA and provide documentation of exempt status. - If, during the twelve (12) month lease period, an exempt person becomes nonexempt, it is his or hertheir responsibility to report this to the PHA.
+This documentation will include places for signatures of supervisors, instructors, or counselors, certifying to the number of hours contributed. - If a family member is found to be noncompliant at the end of the 12-month lease term, they, and the head of household, will be required to sign an agreement with the housing authority to make up the deficient hours over the next twelve (12) month period, or the lease will be terminated.

+4. Change in exempt status:

+- If, during the twelve (12) month lease period, a nonexempt person becomes exempt, it is their responsibility to report this to the PHA and provide documentation of exempt status - If, during the twelve (12) month lease period, an exempt person becomes nonexempt, it is their responsibility to report this to the PHA.
 Upon receipt of this information the PHA will provide the person with the appropriate documentation form(s) and a list of agencies in the community that provide volunteer and/or training opportunities. - At annual reexamination, the family must also sign a certification certifying that they understand the community service requirement.